Compare airlines, prices, and flight durations for your trip

 We keep tight track on airlines' pre-holidays sales and other special offers occurences all the time to let you save maximum amount of funds while traveling to your family or just going out on vacation.

-More than 11 airlines operate flights from Beijing to Sapporo, including Air China, Spring Airlines Japan, Shenzhen Airlines, Shandong Airlines, Asiana Airlines, Cathay Pacific, Hong Kong Airlines, Hainan Airlines, Vietnam Airlines, Hong Kong Express Airways, and Eva Air.
+More than 8 airlines operate flights from Beijing to Sapporo, including Air China, Cathay Pacific, Spring Airlines Japan, Asiana Airlines, Hong Kong Airlines, Korean Air, Hong Kong Express Airways, and China Airlines.
 This is a popular route, so passengers can choose tickets based on budget and preferences.
-Ticket prices start from $123, and our service lets you instantly compare all options.
+Ticket prices start from $178, and our service lets you instantly compare all options.
 The variety of offers simplifies planning: you can choose budget fares or more comfortable options with baggage included or extra services.
 We help you find the best deals so your trip is cost-efficient.

 Beijing — Sapporo